 You have to put those bins on the sidewalk in front of your house the night before the pickup.
 The waste pickup truck (Müllabfuhr) will pass by in the early morning hours.
 If you live in an apartment building, there is usually a janitor or neighbor taking care of this.

 In Dusseldorf, the local recycling company Awista even has an app with a digital trash guide.

-This is the waste pickup calendar for Dusseldorf in 2020:
+This was the waste pickup calendar for Dusseldorf in 2020: